I read a post today on LinkedIn by Jason Lemkin entitled, "The Two Things to Do. When You Don’t Know What to Do."

 - The Rule of 40 and More: SaaStr Speaker Series with Sameer Dholakia and Ajay Agarwal

 In addition, I recently finished reading "From Impossible to Inevitable" by Aaron Ross and Jason Lemkin.
 One of my takeaways from the book was tying comp for the Customer Success team to a high NPS.

 NPS, or Net Promoter Score, is a customer loyalty metric that can be tied to revenue growth.
 In addition to being widely adopted by Fortune 1000 companies, NPS is vastly popular in the SaaS industry.

 NPS can be as low as −100 (everyone is a detractor) or as high as 100 (everyone is a promoter).
-It’s generally agreed than an NPS above 50 is very good.
+It's generally agreed that an NPS above 50 is very good.